 Interior design and decorating is about problem solving and it’s all about getting the details just right.
-In a series of posts that I’m calling Design Details, I will be focusing on that which can make or break a great design.
 Some details are relatively small and others are large, but they all play a part in achieving the best look and/or functionality for the budget.
-In this installment, I am talking about the importance of the pattern match in window treatments and upholstery.
+Here I am talking about the importance of pattern matching in window treatments and upholstery.
 What a good pattern match looks like, what you should expect and how to avoid a bad pattern match.
 (Please note that there are affiliate products listed in this post.
 Any purchases will result in a small commission to me, which goes to help support this blog.
 Thank you!)

 So, here we have a lovely Ikat fabric print.

 Here, I have “married” the images to create a large piece of fabric – wouldn’t these make amazing window treatments or bed spread?
 Now, this is a busy pattern, can you spot the mismatch?
 Click on the image for a larger view.

 Okay, so, as you can see, the patterns aren’t matching either horizontally or vertically.

 And this image shows the “pieces” of the images as they are laid out next to each other.

 And below, you can see that in order to match the fabric, we’re losing quite a lot of fabric.
 Instead of three equal pieces, we have one full piece and not quite half of the other two.